Crepes

-- Let batter rest for 20 minutes.
+- Let the batter rest.
+Whether you make the batter in a bowl with a whisk or in a blender, it needs to rest for 20 minutes.
 Just like when you let bread rise, this helps gluten develop, which results in more tender crepes.

-- Use a non-stick pan to ensure even heating and no sticking.
+- Use a nonstick pan.
+This ensures even heating and no sticking.

 - Cook over medium heat.
 If the heat is too low, the crepes will take too long to cook.
 If the heat is too high, they could burn.